Summer Solstice 2025: Circles of Motion

 This, too, is nourishment.
 There is no forcing or dominating of yourself, others, or nature.
 You are simply here, present with what is, offering yourself to life, letting life move through you and affect you, participating in the sacred circle.

 One of my current practices for creating sacred space is a breathing pattern I learned from Chameli Ardagh.
 These days, I practice it outside every morning.
 It helps me reconnect with earth and heaven, with soul and spirit, with all living beings.
-Try it on: (audio file coming).
+Try it on: Creating Sacred Space Meditation.

 Turn as the earth.